 - do their best to make sure children get the support they need

-- ensure that children with SEND engage in the same activities that all other learners do
+- ensure that children and young people with SEND engage in the same activities that all other learners do

 When they review the support with the child’s family, it may be that more help is needed to help the child reach their full potential.

-If this is the case, it may mean the local authority (Devon County Council) is required to provide more specialist educational support, and the school or you as a parent or carer can request an Education, Health and Care (EHC) Needs assessment to find out if more help is needed.
+If this is the case, it may mean that Devon County Council is required to provide more specialist educational support, and the school or you as a parent or carer can request an Education, Health and Care Needs Assessment to find out if more help is needed.